jgm/pandoc/man/man1/markdown2pdf.1.md

 \--strict
 :   Use strict markdown syntax, with no extensions or variants.

+\--xetex
+:   Use xelatex instead of pdflatex to create the PDF.

 -N, \--number-sections
 :   Number section headings in LaTeX output.
 (Default is not to number them.)